 Your Catholic taxes for your Catholic schools

-Education property tax provides an integral connection between Catholic school boards and their electors.
+Education property taxes provide an important connection between Catholic school boards and their electors.

-Catholic education is funded through education property taxes, grants and general provincial revenue.
-However, in the fall of 2005, a bill introduced in the Alberta Legislature to eliminate the education property tax raised concerns for Catholic school boards.
-The bill did not make it further than First Reading, but gained highly-publicized support from prominent individuals, as well as the provincial associations representing many of your locally elected town, county, municipal and city councils.
+Catholic education is funded through education property taxes, grants, and general provincial revenue.
+However, in the fall of 2005, a bill was introduced in the Alberta Legislature to eliminate the education property tax, which raised concerns for Catholic school boards.
+The bill did not make it further than First Reading, but gained highly-publicized support.

-With such support, it is likely the issue will rise again.
-As a Catholic elector, you need to be aware of your right to support your Catholic schools through your property taxes.
-The Alberta Catholic School Trustees’ Association (ACSTA) firmly believes that the education property tax provides a vital connection between Catholic separate school boards and you, their electors.
-Catholic boards requisition municipalities for education property taxes and do so for sound sociological, denominational and political reasons.
+Catholic electors must be aware of their right to support your Catholic schools through property taxes.
+The Alberta Catholic School Trustees’ Association (ACSTA) believes the education property tax provides a vital connection between Catholic separate school boards and their electors.